repsistance/home/src/2020-06-05 manifesto.md

 And last but not least, we'll try to keep our operational costs and fees as low as possible, starting from these numbers:

-* Fixed Fee: 420 ADA per epoch.
+* Fixed Fee: 340 ADA per epoch.
 1 epoch equals to 5 days in mainnet.
-* Variable Fee: 4.2%
+* Variable Fee: will be set to ecosystem's average, currently, 2.4%.

 [openstartup]: https://twitter.com/levelsio/status/968219339588493312
 [openstartup-info]: https://repsistance.com/post/openstartup-info.html